Ellin-cenciado/classes/README.md

 #  Classes

-This is a github repository dedicated to the classes that I've been taking right now I'm learning CSS
+This is a github repository dedicated to the classes that I've been taking Currently I want to learn JavaSript, CSS and HTML, I know some Python and im interested in Java right now I'm learning *CSS*